shadowmoose/RedditDownloader/docs/CONTRIBUTING.md

 # Contribution Guidelines:

-All contributions too RMD are welcome!
-I appreciate any help I can get.
+All contributions to RMD are welcome!
+I appreciate any help I can get, and I'm always open to suggestions.
+I'll make sure any contributors get credit for their work on each release cycle.

 That said; There are a few things to keep in mind in order to make the process run smoothly for everybody: